Repository Structure

 The policy directory houses all of LEMDO’s policy files.
 We plan to move these files to the LEMDO anthology and retire this directory.

-The Schema Directory
+The Schema Folder

-The Templates Directory
+The Templates Folder

 The Texts Directory

-The Shared Texts Directory
+The Shared Texts Folder

 The Tools Directory